AudiusProject/api-docs/source/index.html.md

 ## Next Steps

-After setting up Hedgehog, in order to fund wallets so that transactions can be waived on behalf of the user, see [Funding Hedgehog Accounts](#funding-hedgehog-accounts) as well as other [deployment best practices](#deploy-best-practices).
+After setting up Hedgehog, in order to fund wallets so that transactions can be waived on behalf of the user, see [Funding Hedgehog Accounts](#funding-hedgehog-accounts) as well as other [best practices](#best-practices).

-# Deploy best practices

-## Password Strength

-It's recommended to enforce password standards client side to reject any insecure passwords.
-Two recommendations to increase password strength are to enforce a minimum character limit and use a bloom filter to reject commonly used passwords like this is [Mozilla npm module](https://github.com/mozilla/fxa-common-password-list)

-## Rate limiting

-The server endpoint that is called by [getFn](#client-side-setup) should be rate limited to prevent brute force attacks

-## Javascript security

-All client side code should be audited for localStorage since the entropy resides in localStorage.
-Please see the [security considerations](#security-considerations) section

-## Funding Hedgehog Accounts
+# Funding Hedgehog Accounts

 Since Hedgehog creates and manages wallets client side, just like Metamask, the problem of funding a wallet still exists.
 When performing only reads from a blockchain, there's usually no transaction fee.
 However, write transactions typically require fees, and the onus is on the transaction sender to pay these fees.